Soft Robust MDPs and Risk-Sensitive MDPs: Equivalence, Policy Gradient, and Sample Complexity: Problem Settings and Preliminaries

 Further, the penalty function $D$ can be chosen to satisfy the condition $D(\widehat\mu)\ge -\sigma(0)$ for any $\widehat\mu \in \Delta^{|\cS|}$ and it can be taken to be convex and lower-semicontinuous.
-In specific, it can be written in the following form: \end{theorem} In most cases, the convex risk measure $\sigma$ can be intuitively interpreted as the risk associated with a specific random variable that takes on values $V(s)$ where $s$ is drawn from some certain distribution $s\!\sim\!\mu$.
-Consequently, most commonly used risk measures are typically associated with an underlying probability distribution $\mu\!\in\!\Delta^{|\cS|}$ (e.g., Examples \ref{example:entropy-risk-measure} and \ref{example:expected shortfall}).
+In specific, it can be written in the following form: \end{theorem} {Note that $\sigma$ and $D$ serve as the Fenchel conjugate of each other.} In most cases, the convex risk measure $\sigma(V)$ can be interpreted as the risk associated with a random variable that takes on values $V(s)$ where $s$ is drawn from some distribution $s\!\sim\!\mu$.
+Consequently, most commonly used risk measures are typically associated with an underlying probability distribution $\mu\!\in\!\Delta^{|\cS|}$ (e.g., Examples \ref{example:entropy-risk-measure}).
 This paper focuses on this type of risk measures and thus we use $\sigma(\mu,\cdot)$ to denote the risk measure, where the additional variable $\mu$ indicates the associated probability distribution.
-The larger $\sigma(\mu,V)$ is, the larger the risk is.
-Correspondingly, we denote the penalty term $D(\hat{\mu})$ of $\sigma(\mu,\cdot)$ in the dual representation theorem as $D(\hat{\mu},\mu)$.
+Correspondingly, we denote the penalty term $D(\hat{\mu})$ of $\sigma(\mu,\cdot)$ in the dual representation theorem as $D(\hat{\mu},\mu)$.\footnote{Please note that the symbol $D$ serves a dual purpose, representing both the regularization term in \eqref{eq:soft MDP} and the penalty function for a risk measure in \eqref{eq:dual-representation-d-to-V} and \eqref{eq:dual-representation-V-to-d}.
+This intentional notation overlap will become clear in the following sections, which reveal the connection between these two terms.}

-Here we provide two examples of convex risk measures and their dual forms. \begin{example}[Entropy risk measure \cite{follmer2002convex}] For a given $\beta>0$, the entropy risk measure takes the form:
+Here we provide an example of convex risk measure and its dual form. \begin{example}[Entropy risk measure \cite{follmer2002convex}] For a given $\beta>0$, the entropy risk measure takes the form:

 Its corresponding penalty function $D$ in the dual representation theorem is the KL divergence